Canto Robledo: Boxing career

 Robledo began his training at the Pasadena Arena which was owned and operated by his promoter Morrie Cohan.
 He would be trained in both the amateur and pro ranks by German Otto.
 After several months of rigorous training his first bout would take place at the Los Angeles Golden Gloves Boxing Tournament in 1927.
 The tournament was held at the Grand Olympic Auditorium, Robledo would go on to win his first bout by split decision and the remaining bouts in his weight class.
 After turning 16 years old he decided to turn pro and on June 29, 1929 he won his first professional fight which was held at the Main Street Athletic Club versus Johnny Gabucco.

 Personal life

-Robledo married his longtime love Concha Jimenez in 1932, they were a couple for over 60 years until her passing in 1988.
+Robledo married his longtime love Concha Jimenez in 1932, they were a couple for over 60 years until her death in 1988.
 They had four children: Gloria Robledo Romero, Raymond “Bobby” Robledo, Irene Robledo Tellez, and Joseph Canto Robledo.